bandsintown/docker-nginx/README.md

 and [Consul Template](https://github.com/hashicorp/consul-template) in order to achieve this goal.
 With Consul template it is easy to create a dynamic load balancer based on Nginx dynamic upstreams.

-To enable Consul template you just have to define an entrypoint and the Consul address:
+To enable Consul template you just have to set the Consul address:

 ```
-docker run --entrypoint=/init -e CONSUL_HTTP_ADDR=demo.consul.io bandsintown/nginx
+docker run -e CONSUL_HTTP_ADDR=demo.consul.io bandsintown/nginx
 ```

 # Build